 Our tour of the Breed Street Shul and historic Boyle Heights

 Of all the places in Los Angeles I enjoy, Boyle Heights is my favorite.
 It’s the place where I spend the most time by far.
 My closest friends were born and raised here, and being ever in their element this is my neighborhood by proxy.
 Not that I don’t have sentimental attachments myself, the roots of my family are dug deep in the community too.
 My grandmother often tells lovingly of her being born and growing up here.
+I also spent the formative years of my life here.
 I now live a few miles down the road, but as this is the historic core of the Latino community it’s the place to be.
 This is beating heart of my native Eastside.

 Now don’t think low of us if we often define Boyle Heights as part of the barrio, or even dubbing it a “hood.”
 The community is 98% Latino today, so when we use such terms it is more lovingly and endearingly.
 In truth, we think of Boyle Heights as the Bel Air of East LA.
 Interestingly because the community is not exactly unaware of its history.
 The residents, never are they slow on correcting people who disparage their immigrant rich neighborhood, pointing out that this was once home to a prominent immigrant Jewish community as well.

 Once people find out that I’m Jewish (which doesn’t usually take so long, all I have to do is talk for a while), people automatically ask their next questions of me.
 “So you know about the synagogue, right?
 Have you seen it?”
 I’m not exaggerating when I say with all my best friends in town, our first outings were to walk in front and admire the glory of Congregation Talmud Torah – or as we all lovingly know it, the Breed Street Shul.
 To us it is the jewel of Boyle Heights.